csci-1301/C-Sharp-project-maker/README.md

     Hello from Class2
     ```

-Please, open an issue if you cannot reproduce this behavior or if your IDE did not open correctly the project.
+Please, open an issue if you cannot reproduce this behavior or if your IDE did not open correctly the project, or [report to us](#reporting-data) if your OS / IDE / .Net version combination is not [listed below](#tested-on).

 # Instructions to Create a New Project